ccacNMorris/VizGit203/Visualize Yourself/README.md

 ## Analysis by Visualization
 ### There are 8 graphs in total.
 The main graph compares completion of tasks with calendar motivation.
-I noticed many inconsistencies and nuetral answers on this graph.
-There are multiple times when task completion is postive while motivation is nuetral or negative and vice versa.
+I noticed many inconsistencies and many nuetral answers on this graph.
+There are multiple times when task completion did not translate to positive motivation and vice versa.
+Neutrality sentiment is also prevalent throughout both lines.
+My hypothesis was wrong.
+Having a calendar did not generate a sense of obligation to carry out tasks to completion or for whatever specified time.
+I believe this is due to the type of schedule I made.
+My attempts at creating a schedule did not account for the type of person I am and what motivates me.

-## Phase 7
+## Reflection
+### This experiment has been eye opening to how I should go about my personal schedules in the future.
+Having a day by day list of repetitive tasks does not seem to be the most effective way to make me more organized.
+I am a much more spontaneous person than I gave myself credit for.
+The rigidity of the having a set schedule each day does not account for the unprecedented things that can pop up.
+I believe employing a deadline based schedule is more effective and realistic for sustainability